 4. Enact a First In First Out (FIFO) Mentality

 FIFO stands for “first in first out.”
 This pneumonic phrase suggests that you use the older food in your inventory first, ensuring nothing expires.
 These four letters make up the gold standard for all restaurant inventory management and ensure you’re economizing on your sitting inventory.
 To employ an effective FIFO strategy, label all your food with the date you received it and the date it expires.
 Use those foods that will expire soonest before the other foods and keep vigilance over what’s about to run out.

 5. Examine Losses from Every Angle

-100% perfect food economy is difficult, but it’s still the metric to shoot for.
-Inevitably, some food in your kitchen will spoil before it goes out and there’s always variation across inventory figures.
-Still, understanding where these pain points originate is key in helping to limit them.
+100% perfect food economy is challenging, but it’s still the metric for which to shoot.
+Inevitably, some food in your kitchen will spoil before it goes out, and there’s always variation across inventory figures.
+Still, understanding where these pain points originate is critical in helping to limit them.

-Losses are those deficiencies attributed to human error, i.e. the biggest variable in your restaurant.
-Restaurants overspend when more food is purchased than is being depleted within a window and it spoils.
+Losses are those deficiencies attributed to human error, i.e., the most significant variable in your restaurant.
+Restaurants overspend when more food is purchased than is being depleted within a window, and it spoils.
 Principles like FIFO and consistent inventory alleviate these issues by establishing a clear process that’s consistent and regular.
 Furthermore, it helps eliminate losses resulting from carelessness or overspending.

-You can’t eliminate all theft outright, but you can seriously curb it.
-Maintaining a fulfilling work environment where staff feel valued and understood.
+You can’t eliminate all theft outright, but you can severely curb it by maintaining a fulfilling work environment where staff feel valued and understood.
 Furthermore, bringing the issue to light within your restaurant established a transparent atmosphere wherein people feel less incentive to steal.